 In March 2001, voters within the District authorized a parcel tax ("Measure A") of up to \$63 per parcel effective July 1, 2001, with certain exemptions, adjusted annually by changes in the consumer price index and without an expiration date.
-The tax rate for Measure A for fiscal year 2023-24 is \$112.84.
+The tax rate for Measure A for fiscal year 2024-25 is \$116.50.
 Measure A parcel tax revenues are used to improve children's academic performance, reduce class size, improve teaching quality, and expand art, science, music, technology, and physical education within the District.
-Measure A parcel tax revenues are estimated to be approximately \$985,206 in fiscal year 2023-24.
+Measure A parcel tax revenues are estimated to be approximately \$1,013,084.00 in fiscal year 2024-25.

 In June 2018, voters within the District authorized a second parcel tax ("Measure H") of \$84 per parcel, effective July 1, 2018, with a provision to continue the second parcel tax after the initial eight years upon the affirmative advisory vote of voters of the District.
-The tax rate for Measure H for fiscal year 2023-24 is \$94.24.
+The tax rate for Measure H for fiscal year 2024-25 is \$97.30.
 Measure H parcel tax revenues are used to provide District students with stable funding for instruction in math, science, reading, engineering, technology, and arts; retain highly qualified teachers; and maintain class sizes.
-Measure H parcel tax revenues are estimated to be approximately \$822,809 in fiscal year 2023-24.
+Measure H parcel tax revenues are estimated to be approximately \$846,120.80 in fiscal year 2024-25.
+The Board called an election for November 5, 2024, seeking the advisory opinion of the voters of the District, as required by Measure H, whether to continue the parcel tax.